OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 <h2 id="section-title">REST API</h2>
 <hr>

 You have full control over OpenVidu Server through its REST API.
-All of the REST API operations exposed by OpenVidu Server...
+All of the REST API operations exposed by OpenVidu Server:

-- Share the same base path `/openvidu/api/`
+* Share the same base path: `/openvidu/api/`.
-- Share the same Authorization header.
-It is implemented via Basic Auth, and it is as simple as applying Base64 encoding to the username (always "OPENVIDUAPP") and the password ([configuration property](reference-docs/openvidu-config/){:target="blank"}`OPENVIDU_SECRET`).
+* Share the same Authorization header.

+The Authorization header is implemented via Basic Auth, and it is as simple as applying Base64 encoding to the username (always "*OPENVIDUAPP*") and the password (the `OPENVIDU_SECRET` [configuration property](reference-docs/openvidu-config/){:target="blank"}).

 All REST API operations return HTTP status `401` if the Authorization header is wrong or not provided.

-For example, for secret "MY_SECRET" the final HTTP header would be:
+For example, with a secret "*MY_SECRET*" the HTTP header would be:

 > `Authorization: Basic T1BFTlZJRFVBUFA6TVlfU0VDUkVU`

 ### Index
 <br>